buildpacks/spec/distribution.md

 A buildpack defined within `buildpack.toml` MUST either be:

-1. A buildpack implementation specified by a `path` field or
+1. A buildpack implementation specified by a `stacks` field and optionally a `path` field or
-2. An buildpack order referencing other buildpack IDs/versions.
+2. A buildpack order specyfied by an `order` field referencing other buildpack IDs/versions.

-For each buildpack definition:

-- Each `path` MUST reference a valid buildpack implementation.
-- Buildpacks defined in `[[buildpacks.order]]` MAY NOT need to be included in the buildpack blob.
+For each buildpack definition, it is OPTIONAL for buildpacks defined in `[[buildpacks.order]]` to be included in the buildpack blob.

 ### Buildpackage